Want to know more about Physician Associates and how they fit in the medical team?

 Working with partners through this Oversight Board and associated sub-groups, we have defined the role of Medical Associate Professionals and will work to provide clarity for employers, education providers and commissioners, current and prospective health professionals, patients and the public, and regulators and consider how the further development of these roles could be streamlined and supported nationally.

-A MAP trained in their specific role provides continuity of care for patients while working under the supervision of a doctor.
-This releases additional time for doctors to focus on more complex patient issues and advanced care.
+Each medical associate profession is trained in their specific role to provide patient care under the supervision of a doctor.
+This releases additional time for doctors to focus on more complex patient issues.

 Physician Associates: have completed a generalist medical education covering a broad medical curriculum.
 They are trained to perform a number of roles including: taking medical histories, performing examinations, analysing test results, managing and diagnosing illnesses under the supervision of a doctor.
 Physicians Associates work in both hospitals and general practices.